Welcome to today's edition of the Rush 24-7 podcast.

 You're tuning into the Democrat Party agenda every day.

-You're asking Obama, when you're asking the media to stop doing what they're doing, you're asking Obama to all of a sudden forget he's a Democrat and become one of us.
+When you're asking the media to stop doing what they're doing, you're asking Obama to all of a sudden forget he's a Democrat and become one of us.

 It isn't going to happen.

-You're never ever going to be satisfied if you're waiting for the media to quote see the truth and start reporting it, because they don't do that.
+You're never, ever going to be satisfied if you're waiting for the media to, quote, see the truth and start reporting it because they don't do that.

 The media is just a huge branch office of the Democrat Party.

-Here, from the Washington Post, most Americans back the NSA tracking phone records and prioritized probes over privacy.
+Here from the Washington Post, most Americans back the NSA tracking phone records and prioritized probes over privacy.

 A large majority, large majority of Americans say the federal government should focus on investigating possible terrorist threats, even if personal privacy is compromised.